 Onboarding Remote Employees

 Remote working for business continues to become more commonplace.
 As such, hiring new virtual workers is unavoidable.
 The onboarding and training period in the employee’s journey is a critical time.
 The way you approach their training can influence both their impression of the company and their decision to stay long-term.
-To establish a proper virtual onboarding process, consider the following:
+Whether you choose to onboard employees using talent acquisition software or manually, to establish a proper virtual onboarding process, consider the following:

 - Outline Expectations – Communicate the fundamental guidelines and expectations of the employee’s role.
 Go over their specific job responsibilities, company rules, and policies.

-- Prepare Resources and Checklists – Create a plan of action before your new team member starts.
+- Prepare Resources and Checklists – Create a plan of action and prepare an onboarding checklist before your new team member starts.
 Gather all the documents and resources the new hire will need to get started and make them easily accessible.
 Set aside time to go through the resources together.
 Additionally, create checklists and tasks, so the team member has assignments to work through on their own.

 - Co-Worker Connection – Establish a connection with the new employee and introduce them to the rest of the team.
 Include them in relevant email threads and meetings, even if they just started.
 Remote workers must know who they can contact with any future questions.

 It’s also essential to incorporate the fun and supportive side of the workplace into your remote team management plan.
 A strong and supportive remote work culture can boost your remote team’s morale and prevent feelings of isolation.
 You can do this by:

 - Scheduling Team Building Exercises – Without the typical in-office chats and informal communication, team members begin to drift apart.
 Team building exercises allow teams to bond and establish a connection.
 These activities boost team morale, encourage creativity, act as positive reinforcement, and improve team communication.
 The possibilities are endless when it comes to team-building exercises, but here are some examples:

 - Remote Bing